With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMindpath Care Centers is a mental health facility in Asheville, NC, located at 1200 Ridgefield Boulevard, Suite 250, 28806 zip code area.
 Mindpath Care Centers provides outpatient treatment and telemedicine/telehealth.
-Mindpath Care Centers provides trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents, adults and young adults.
+Mindpath Care Centers provides psychotropic medication, individual psychotherapy and couples/family therapy to children / adolescents, adults and young adults.
 Additional services offered by Mindpath Care Centers consist of family psychoeducation.

-Learn MoreNeil Dobbins Center is a mental health clinic in Asheville, NC, located at 356 Biltmore Avenue, Suite 150, in the 28801 zip code.
+Learn MoreNeil Dobbins Center is a mental health center in Asheville, North Carolina, located at 356 Biltmore Avenue, Suite 150, 28801 zip code.
 Neil Dobbins Center provides hospital inpatient treatment.
-Neil Dobbins Center offers individual psychotherapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Neil Dobbins Center offers individual psychotherapy, dialectical behavior therapy and activity therapy to seniors 65 or older, adults and young adults.
 Neil Dobbins Center also supports people with serious mental illness.
-More services at Neil Dobbins Center include diet and exercise counseling, mentoring/peer support/consumer-run services and illness management and recovery.
+More services available at Neil Dobbins Center include mentoring/peer support/consumer-run services, illness management and recovery and case management.

 Learn MoreMission Hospital Copestone is a mental health treatment center in Asheville, NC, located at 428 Biltmore Avenue, 28801 zip code area.
 Mission Hospital Copestone provides hospital inpatient treatment.
-Mission Hospital Copestone offers trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+Mission Hospital Copestone offers couples/family therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
 Mission Hospital Copestone also supports people with traumatic brain injury.
 Additional services at Mission Hospital Copestone consist of mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.

 Learn MoreHelen Ross Mcnabb Center Cocke County is a mental health clinic in Newport, TN, located at 990 West Highway 25/70, 37821 zip code area.
 Helen Ross Mcnabb Center Cocke County provides outpatient treatment.
-Helen Ross Mcnabb Center Cocke County offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
+Helen Ross Mcnabb Center Cocke County offers behavior modification, dialectical behavior therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Helen Ross Mcnabb Center Cocke County also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered at Helen Ross Mcnabb Center Cocke County include intensive case management, case management and family psychoeducation.
+Additional services offered at Helen Ross Mcnabb Center Cocke County include case management, family psychoeducation and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.